kedacore/keda-docs/content/docs/1.4/scalers/apache-kafka.md

 **Credential based authentication:**

-- `authMode` Kafka sasl auth mode.
+- `authMode` - Kafka sasl auth mode.
 Optional.
 The default value is none.
 For now, it must be one of none, sasl_plaintext, sasl_ssl, sasl_ssl_plain, sasl_scram_sha256, sasl_scram_sha512.
-- `username` Optional.
+- `username` - Optional.
 If authmode is not none, this is required.
-- `password` Optional.If authmode is not none, this is required.
+- `password` - Optional.
+If authmode is not none, this is required.
-- `ca` Certificate authority file for TLS client authentication.
+- `ca` - Certificate authority file for TLS client authentication.
 Optional.
 If authmode is sasl_ssl, this is required.
-- `cert` Certificate for client authentication.
+- `cert` - Certificate for client authentication.
 Optional.
 If authmode is sasl_ssl, this is required.
-- `key` Key for client authentication.
+- `key` - Key for client authentication.
 Optional.
 If authmode is sasl_ssl, this is required.

 ### Example